Marksbury: Demographics

-According to the 2001 Census, the Farmborough Ward (which includes Compton Dando, Woollard, Hunstrete, Chewton Keynsham, Saltford and Stanton Prior) had 1,111 residents, living in 428 households, with an average age of 44.5 years.
+According to the 2001 census, the Farmborough electoral ward (which includes Compton Dando, Woollard, Hunstrete, Chewton Keynsham, Saltford and Stanton Prior) had 1,111 residents, living in 428 households, with an average age of 44.5 years.
 Of these 71% of residents describing their health as 'good', 21% of 16- to 74-year-olds had no qualifications; and the area had an unemployment rate of 1.0% of all economically active people aged 16–74.
 In the Index of Multiple Deprivation 2004, it was ranked at 22,100 out of 32,482 wards in England, where 1 was the most deprived LSOA and 32,482 the least deprived.

 Church

 The Church of St Peter, is an ancient structure, with a tower containing six bells.
 It is believed to be late 12th century in origin but mainly from the 15th century.
 The tower has three stages; the first stage has diagonal buttresses, a canted stair turret in the return of tower and nave and a very small west door with a canted flat arch under a 2-light, chamfered mullion window dated 1634.
 The second stage has a cusped 2-light window with heavy louvres to the north, a blocked single light to the east and 2-light chamfered, vaguely pointed windows south and west, contemporary with third stage which has one enormous, round headed window with raised architrave and louvres per side, thin, embattled parapet dominated by four pyramidal pinnacles with vanes.
 The nave has two 2-light windows under hoodmoulds flanking a blocked, moulded round-headed door under a plaque dated 1627.
 The buttressed, off-centre chancel has to north one window as elsewhere, 3-light east window of 1875.
 There are several monuments in the chancel including those to Counsell, 1671, and Wadden, 1682.
 In the nave is a monument to Boulter 1782, by Brewer of Box.
-Reverend William Counsell was the rector (1662–74).
-The church is a Grade II* listed building.
+William Counsell was the rector (1662–74).
+The church is a grade II* listed building.
 An unidentified monument in the churchyard is also listed.

 On Wingsbury Hill are remains of an ancient chapel, probably belonging to a monastery, which formerly existed here.

 The parish is part of the benefice of Farmborough with Marksbury and Stanton Prior, Clutton with Cameley, and within the archdeaconry of Bath.

+Education

+The village has a primary school, Marksbury Church of England Primary School.
+In July 2024 it was graded as 'good' in an Ofsted inspection.